 3. Use of Hands

 Tanzanians have strange beliefs on the use of hands.
 Unlike several other countries where hand use is not considered seriously, it pays to know some of the facts that will apply in Tanzania.
-For instance, it is considered a rude activity to use your left hand to greet a person.
+For instance, it is considered a rude activity in Tanzania culture to use your left hand to greet a person.
 It shows disrespect and lack of appreciation.
-In Tanzania, you will also notice that the locals use their right hands while eating since the left hand is considered unclean.
+You will also notice that the locals use their right hands while eating since the left hand is considered unclean.
 These facts appear simple but it may come with various repercussions in Tanzania.
 In this regard, if you are left-handed and you prefer to eat using your left hand, you should be cautious while you are in Tanzania since you will be mistaken as an evil person.

 See Also: 5 Bizarre Kenyan Cultural Practices